The Stove Top Stuffing meatloaf recipe completely transforms this classic dish into something new and totally unique.

 The general concept is to replace the traditional breadcrumbs used with a box of Stove Top Stuffing.

-I wasn’t sure exactly how I felt about that switch when I fist hear about it.
+I wasn’t sure exactly how I felt about that switch when I first heard about it.

-But curiously got the best of me and I had to give it a try for myself.
+But curiosity got the best of me and I had to give it a try for myself.

 I was shocked at how good it was!

 The stuffing gives the meatloaf such a unique flavor.
 It’s kind of like a Thanksgiving feel.

 That’s why I chose gravy as a topping instead of my usual ketchup and brown sugar glaze.